 You have tormented me, humiliated me; you have mocked me.
 I have borne it all with patience; I have contracted debts; I have used up all my money.
 I have endured shame and grief; I have endured sickness, hunger, and cold.
 (Mochulsky, p.
 20-21)

 The range and depth of Dostoevsky’s writings, is equaled only by life itself.
-Any attempt to view Dostoevsky’s works through one concept or perspective, will lead to a very limited and distorted vision.
+Any attempt to view Dostoevsky’s works through one concept or perspective will lead to a very limited and distorted vision.
 The concept of profound egocentrism is not a final solution to all the complex motivations and behaviors of Dostoevsky’s characters, but rather one answer among many.
-With a proper realization of its values and limitation, profound egocentrism can prove a valuable perspective for a more complete understanding of Dostoevsky’s writings and literature in general.
+With a proper realization of its values and limitation, profound egocentrism can prove a valuable perspective for a more complete understanding of Dostoevsky’s writings and the psychology of certain persons.

 (I am omitting the end notes to discourage potential plagiarists)